 Lillian Obonyo, Program director/Langata Women’s Prison group leader is a nurse and trained counselor working in a Nairobi district hospital in general pediatrics and with children with special needs, less privileged, orphaned, vulnerable and HIV infected.
 Lillian’s passion is working with children using art and play therapy.
 In 2008 she was trained by Ms. Simoneaux in a month long certificate course and has been working closely with Harambee Arts as co-facilitator since that time.

-Sarala Tamang, Nepal Program Team Leader, is a trained social worker, an Expressive Arts Facilitator, and Project Officer for Shakti Samuha, the first anti-trafficking organization in Nepal.
-She has deep compassion on serving survivors of trauma.
+Sarala Tamang is a trained social worker, an Expressive Arts Facilitator, and Project Officer for Shakti Samuha, the first anti-trafficking organization in Nepal.
 Her goal is to develop her skills as a humanitarian on a global platform.
+Shrijana KC is a trained social worker and an Expressive Arts facilitator.
+She works tirelessly to end human trafficking.

 Pierre Edgard Satyr